stanley-agwu/node-apps/README.md

-# Bank-Account-API
+Simple REST-API
-A REST API implemented with Node.js, Express.js, and MongoDB
+A simple REST API implemented with Node.js, Express.js, and MongoDB